Consider the Conversation 2: Stories about Cure, Relief, and Comfort

 Two versions of the film were created: 1) a PBS cut (56:46) for television broadcast, and 2) a Director's cut (86:00) for DVD release.
 Important dates in the documentary's release trajectory included:

 - The PBS cut premiered on Wisconsin Public Television on 5/27/14 and was released to public television stations nationwide via the National Educational Telecommunications Association (NETA) on 9/26/14.
 Beginning that date, PBS stations could show the film as many times as they wanted, whenever they wanted, well into 2016.

 - The Director's cut was released on DVD via Amazon.com on 10/20/14.

 - In addition, the theatrical premiere of the Director's cut of Consider the Conversation 2: Stories about Cure, Relief, and Comfort took place on Saturday, October 4, 2014 at 7 p.m. at the Oconomowoc Arts Center in Oconomowoc, Wisconsin.

 Impact and Reach

-To date, the PBS cut of Consider the Conversation 2: Stories about Cure, Relief, and Comfort has aired 1,588 times on 268 public television stations in 41 states (reaching 80.1% of the nation), received an Emmy nomination from the Chicago/Midwest Chapter of the National Academy of Television Arts and Sciences (NATAS), and won eleven awards including two Bronze Tellys and the 2014 Global Film Awards Humanitarian Award.
+During its two year run on public television, the PBS cut of Consider the Conversation 2: Stories about Cure, Relief, and Comfort aired 1,588 times on 268 stations in 41 states (reaching 80.1% of the nation), received an Emmy nomination from the Chicago/Midwest Chapter of the National Academy of Television Arts and Sciences (NATAS), and won eleven awards including two Bronze Tellys and the 2014 Global Film Awards Humanitarian Award.